 Dedicated to preserving a culture rich in philosophical symbolism and vast in view, Pema Namdol has dedicated his life to mastering the complex art of three dimensional (3-D) mandala creation.
 He completed the construction of a scale model of what is perhaps the most accurate representation of the Zangdok Palri Celestial Palace ever built in April 2009, for Ari Bhöd, an organization for the preservation of Tibetan culture in Tehachapi, California.
 It was exhibited in the Hammer Museum in Oct-Nov 2010 as part of "The Mandala Project," during which time Pema Namdol was described as being "akin to Tibetan art's ambassador to the world," by the Los Angeles Times.

 In May of 2011, Pema Namdol commenced the historical Shi-Tro mandala project, known as the Golden Buddha Temple: Pantheon of One Hundred Buddhas, a 200-foot-wide structure to be built in Sikkim, India.
 Advisors to the project are expecting this mandala to be the benchmark of celestial design for future generations, not only for its religious and symbolic significance, but also for its unique design features.
 This model is Pema Namdol's eighth 3-D mandala.

-In addition to these undertakings, Pema Namdol is an educator of Tibetan art and architecture, being invited as a guest speak at the first International Art Symposium on Tibetan Art, London; to lecture on and supervise the construction of traditional Tibetan architectural design at the Prince of Wales Institute of Architecture; and as a participant in the "Hammer Conversations" of the Hammer Museum.
+In addition to these undertakings, Pema Namdol is an educator of Tibetan art and architecture, being invited as a guest speaker at the first International Art Symposium on Tibetan Art, London; to lecture on and supervise the construction of traditional Tibetan architectural design at the Prince of Wales Institute of Architecture; and as a participant in the "Hammer Conversations" of the Hammer Museum.

 For over twenty-five years Pema Namdol has provided a vital contribution to the global appreciation of traditional Tibetan arts, and he continues daily in his mission to impart his knowledge and artistic creativity to the utmost of his ability, for the benefit of all beings.
 Pema lives with his family in Los Angeles.